Semantics-Aware Hierarchical Consensus Learning for Remote Sensing Image Classification: Dataset Description and Experiment Setup

-For each backbone, we replaced the classification head with three hierarchical classification heads, each characterized by a different level of granularity.
+For the \ac{VHR} task, we considered a ResNet50 backbone pretrained with ImageNet weights \cite{pytorchresnet}.
+This choice is due to its deeply stacked convolutional layers and residual connections, making it well-suited for extracting highly localized, fine-grained spatial and morphological features necessary for \ac{VHR} analysis.
+For the \ac{MS} \ac{SITS} classification task, we adopted a different backbone architecture designed to process multispectral and temporal information.
+This backbone consist in an adaptation to the \ac{RS} scenario of a \textit{Swin Transformer} \cite{geng2022rstt} and is trained from scratch.
+For a detailed description of the layer topology, please refer to the cited paper \cite{geng2022rstt}.
+The choice of this backbone is due to its shifted-window self-attention mechanism that efficiently captures both local details and long-range global contextual dependencies, making it ideal for processing complex multi-scale structural variations.

 We adopted the \textit{AdamW} optimizer for all the architectures and configurations.
-The metaparameters of each different configuration have been validated considering a \ac{TPE} algorithm to efficiently explore the search space.
+The metaparameters of each different configuration have been validated considering a \ac{TPE} algorithm to efficiently explore the metaparameters space.
 The learning rate and the weight decay were sampled from log-uniform distributions $U_{\log}([10^{-6},10^{-3}])$.
-Considering the proposed \ac{SAHC} approach, the weight $\lambda_{HC}$ associated to the \ac{HC} loss has been sampled from a log-uniform distribution $U_{\log}([10^{-2},10^{2}])$, while the weights $\lambda^{h}$ have been set empirically to $0.3$, $0.2$, and $0.5$, to prioritize the fine-grained classification and reduce the influence of the intermediate and coarse-grained levels.
-To adjust the learning rate during training, we considered a cosine decay schedule.
-The weights associated to each model in the best performing epoch in terms of validation \ac{OA}\% and \ac{mF1}\% were used to conduct the inference on the test set, whose performance metrics are reported in the following section.
+We considered 50 training epochs on both datasets, together with \ac{SWA} to enhance model generalization \cite{izmailov2019averagingweightsleadswider}.
+Considering the proposed \ac{SAHC} approach, the weight $\lambda_{HC}$ associated to the \ac{HC} loss has been sampled from a log-uniform distribution $U_{\log}([10^{-2},10^{2}])$, while the weights $\lambda^{h}$ have been set to $0.5$, $0.2$, and $0.3$ for the \ac{VHR} dataset, and to $0.4$, $0.2$, $0.1$, and $0.3$ for the \ac{MS} dataset, to prioritize the fine-grained classification and reduce the influence of the intermediate, coarse-grained, and macro levels.
+We implemented a dynamic consistency warmup schedule for the \ac{HC} loss weight, $\lambda_{HC}$.
+Specifically, during the training phase, $\lambda_{HC}$ was initially fixed to 0 for the first 5 epochs to allow for stable feature extraction.
+Subsequently, the weight value was linearly ramped up from epoch 5 to 15 until reaching its sampled maximum value, where it remained constant for the duration of the training.